aristosv/webserver/README.md

 Nginx / Reverse Proxy / PHP / MariaDB / phpMyAdmin / LetsEncrypt / Fail2Ban / Portainer

 This will install Swag, which includes the Nginx webserver, php, a reverse proxy, certbot for letsencrypt certificates and fail2ban.
 It will also install MariaDB, phpMyAdmin and Portainer for container management.
-You can run it as root on a fresh, minimal installation of Debian.

 Before running the script you will have to open ports 80 and 443 on your firewall, to allow http > https redirection and certificate validation.
 You will also have to create an A record for your domain and point it to your server IP Address.